 1. The literary agent

-As traditionally published authors know, the role of your agent is a multifaceted one, working with you to not only get your book sold to a publisher but to support you throughout your publishing career.
+As traditionally published authors know, the role of an agent is multifaceted.
+They work with you to not only get your book sold to a publisher but to support you throughout your publishing career.

 2. The publishing team

-A traditional book deal with a publishing house connects the author with a highly experienced team:
+A traditional book deal with a publishing house connects the author with a highly experienced team.
+Here’s a run-down of the departments a traditionally published author will be working with:

 Sales